Before starting School

-For Foundation Stage children, homework will constitute home reading activities, learning phonics and some basic number work.
+For Foundation Stage children, homework will constitute of; home reading activities, learning phonics, some basic number work and the Whole School Homework.
 Parents will be able to communicate with the school through daily contact and through the Reading Record Books (Reception only).

-For Key Stage 1 (Years 1 and 2) English activities, in addition to reading every night, might include:-
+For Key Stage 1 (Years 1 and 2) Homework activities, in addition to reading every night, might include:-

 - Spellings; phonic work; writing activities; word games

 - Maths activities might include:- number bonds/number facts; number games

 Children in Key Stage 2 will keep a homework diary, and time will be set aside to discuss the homework to be done, and to fill in the homework diary for the following week.
 The diary will detail the date and task set.
 This information is for the child and for the parent, who should sign the diary ready for its return to school with the completed homework by the date due.
 This will indicate that parents are aware of the homework set, that it has been brought home, and that it has been completed.
 Homework will alternate each week following the homework policy.